zeruhur/thalassa/01_thalassa.md

 ### Gorgon
 3 STA, 14 THU, petrifying gaze
 - Winged women with broad, round heads, serpentine locks of hair, large staring eyes, wide mouths, and lolling tongues.
 - They are three sisters named Medusa, Sthenno and Euryale.
-Only the former is mortal
+Only the former is mortal.
 - Their gaze petrifies if sustained directly.
 Save vs TEK to avoid.

 ### Gryps